 The large 5" tin offers an exceptional surface area for brush loading, making wet shaving even more enjoyable!

 A brief description of our scents is below.
 We use both fragrance oils (FO) and essential oils (EO), and indicate which we use for each soap.
 If you would like more information please let us know.
 Cheers!

-Amber (FO & EO) - Amber with a blend of Sandalwood and Musk.
+Amber (FO & EO) - *REVISED - Amber blended with Musk.
 Warm, and Sweet.

 Black Tea (FO & EO) - A strong, striking scent blend of Tea, Tobacco, and Musk.
 Many feel this is very similar to a "Barbershop" scent.